domagojk/scalable-arhitecture/README.md

 }
 ```

-we can define calculate this using two components.
+we can calculate it by using two components.
 First one for keeping track of the active page:

 ```javascript